Nursing Schools in New Mexico

 There are 4 colleges in New Mexico that offer nursing degrees.
 Learn about the most popular 4 below:

-Students enjoy a student to faculty ratio of 15 to 1.
-The average student takes 4.69 years to complete their degree at Western New Mexico University.
-This public college charges it's students an average net price of $13,178.
+The average student takes 4.61 years to complete their degree at Western New Mexico University.
+Students who attend this public school pay an average net price of $13,679.
+97% of students are awarded financial aid at this school.

 Nursing Careers in NM